laurent22/joplin/readme/GSoC/idea2_sharing.md

 - [Turtl’s sharing - Choose who you share with and what they can do.](https://turtlapp.com/features/)
 - [Turtl Documentation - App architecture](https://turtlapp.com/docs/architecture)

-“Please give the ability to share from another Android app into Joplin”: This is already done
+"Please give the ability to share from another Android app into Joplin": This is already done